u8-Salem/porymon-outdated-/README.md

 Please note that porymon does **NOT** work with [vanilla pokeemerald](https://github.com/pret/pokeemerald) currently and might not work with older version of the expansion.
 Please refer to the **Limitations** below for more information.

 ## How to use porymon
+**USE DEV BRANCH FOR NOW!
+MAIN HAS SOME ISSUES THAT ARE FIXED ON DEV**

 To use porymon simply download it from the release page and follow the instructions below.